 Best Budget Blockers

 I realize that sometimes, spending $400 on a blocker can be a little expensive.
 This is a list of the best blockers that you can get, for budget prices.
 These are models that might not be the newest or greatest blockers that you can get, but they are still quality blockers.

 Bauer 2S Pro

 While slightly outdated now, the 2S Pro goalie blocker is still one of the highest performing blockers on the market.
 It has incredible rebound control and almost zero hand shock.

 The Bauer 2S Pro blocker was released about two years ago.
 Although this isn’t the newest model on the market, it still is one of the best.
 The HD foam and CurvComposite on the inside of the blocker created what we like to call awesome rebound control.

 I’ve used some high end blockers, and the 2S Pro blocker sent pucks flying the furthest with the least shock by quite a bit.
 Not only that but the Nash Pro palm on the blocker is very well made and comfortable.
 It also holds up very nicely.
 The wrist of this blocker has Bauer’s Free Flex design that allows for awesome mobility in the area.
 Overall I’m a fan of the Bauer 2S Pro blocker.

-At the end of the day, to some, a blocker will remain “just a blocker”.
-I do think that it is the most boring piece of gear a goalie can wear, but I personally think that not all blockers are created the same.
-Speaking from a distance however, I do think that all of the blockers on this list are premium quality and will get the job done, until next time and thank you for reading.
+At the end of the day, to some goalies, a blocker will remain “just a blocker”.
+I do think that it is the most boring piece of gear a goalie can wear, but at the same time, goalie blockers are not all created equal.
+Speaking from a distance, however, I do think that all of the blockers on this list are premium quality and will get the job done, until next time thank you for reading.